Satyr

 1 Shortsword

-destroyed with a steel blade and an oak wood hilt
+terrible quality with a bronze blade and a maple wood hilt

 1 Shortbow